SA-Butler/NoSQL-Challenge/README.md

 The first NoSQL_setup_starter brings in the data from the establishments JSON in the resources directory.
 The data is then prepared as per the requirements.
 The second notebook NoSQL_analysis_starter performs the exploratory analysis according to the challenge requirements.
-All files were uploaded to the github repositry using the appropriate command line notations.
-This was particularly important as the JSON file size was considerable.
+All files were uploaded to the github repositry.
+This was particularly important as the JSON file size was considerable (~40Mb).